-Sales taxes.
-The measure also adds a state sales tax to be applied when a consumer purchases retail marijuana or retail marijuana products at a licensed retail marijuana store.
+Sales tax.
+The measure also adds a sales tax to be applied when a consumer purchases retail marijuana or retail marijuana products at a licensed retail marijuana store.
 The sales tax rate will initially be set at 10 percent.
 The state legislature can raise or lower the tax rate at any time through legislation, but cannot increase it above 15 percent without further voter approval.
-The 10 percent state sales tax on retail marijuana is in addition to current state and local sales taxes, which are applied to all retail purchases.
-All sales taxes will be applied to the retail price paid by the consumer, which includes the 15 percent state excise tax created by the measure.
+The 10 percent retail marijuana sales tax is in addition to current state and local sales taxes, which are applied to all retail purchases.
+All sales taxes will be applied to the retail price paid by the consumer, which includes the 15 percent excise tax created by the measure.
 Medical marijuana is not subject to the additional sales tax created by the measure, but remains subject to the existing 2.9 percent state sales tax.

 Amendment 64 permits cities and counties to ban retail marijuana cultivation, processing, and sales.
-However, cities and counties where retail marijuana sales to consumers are not banned will receive 15 percent of the revenue collected from the 10 percent state sales tax on retail marijuana.
+Cities and counties where retail marijuana sales to consumers are generated will receive 15 percent of the revenue collected from the 10 percent retail marijuana sales tax.
 The proceeds will be divided according to the percentage of retail marijuana sales within each jurisdiction.
-The measure is silent on the use of this revenue by cities and counties.
-Beginning on or before

-April 1, 2014, and annually through April 1, 2016, the state legislature is required to determine if the revenue allocated to cities and counties is set at the appropriate level.
+Beginning on or before April 1, 2014, and annually through April 1, 2016, the state legislature is required to determine if the percent of revenue allocated to cities and counties is set at the appropriate level.

 Regulatory activities funded by sales tax revenue.
 The Marijuana Enforcement Division (MED) in the Colorado Department of Revenue regulates the cultivation, processing, and sale of both medical and retail marijuana.
-Medical marijuana licensees are currently operating, but the licensing program for retail marijuana establishments is still being developed.
-In cities and counties that currently allow medical marijuana sales, licensed retail marijuana stores are authorized to sell retail marijuana beginning on January 1, 2014, unless a local ban is imposed.
-Revenue generated by the 2.9 percent state sales tax on both medical and retail marijuana and marijuana products, plus revenue from application and licensing fees paid by medical and retail marijuana establishments, will be used to fund the MED.
-This revenue will fund the regulation of marijuana establishments, including enforcement of the laws for the testing, tracking, and labeling of retail marijuana and measures to prevent the diversion of retail marijuana to individuals under 21 years old.
-The revenue from the proposed 10 percent state sales tax will also be used to fund the regulatory structure, as well as related costs for health, education, and public safety, which are not currently funded.
+Medical marijuana licensees are currently operating, but the licensing program for retail marijuana businesses is still being developed.
+The first licensed retail marijuana stores are authorized to open January 1, 2014.
+Revenue generated by the 2.9 percent state sales tax on both medical and retail marijuana and marijuana products, plus revenue from application and licensing fees paid by medical and retail marijuana businesses, will be used to fund the MED.
+This revenue will fund the regulation of marijuana businesses, including enforcement of the laws for testing and tracking marijuana.
+If the measure passes, the revenue from the proposed 10 percent sales tax will also be used to fund the regulatory structure, as well as related costs for health, education, and public safety, which are not currently funded.